Fire and rescue services

 Always wear a helmet.

 Use only authorised taxi and limousine services.
+These services are generally inexpensive, safe, and reliable.
 Arrange these through your hotel.

 Unofficial taxis may overcharge.